Slava/vimrc/README.md

 Slava's vim setup
 ===

 This is my setup I've been using for the last 6 month or so.
+This configuration wasn't meant to be used on remote hosts where you edit your configs over ssh, because nobody does it.
+Likely, this config can be used for day-to-day development if you are brave enough to use someone's config on your Vim (I am not).
+However, it can act as a good learning material to someone.

 Features
 ---